 Failure to return the additional finding could lead to serious and possibly life-threatening damage for the child due to hyperammonemia, i.e., the return of the additional finding would have great medical benefit, since any acute derailments can be responded to quickly and adequately if the diagnosis is known.
 Furthermore, the return brings a great life planning benefit, since, for example, catabolic situations can be prevented by low-protein diets.
-The medical benefit and the life planning benefit for the child serve to create or realize open life paths.
-In principle, this benefit also exists for siblings who could be affected by the same mutation (social benefit).
+The medical benefit and the life planning benefit also exists for siblings who could be affected by the same mutation (social benefit).